 Drones from Shropshire could lead the way in fight against coronavirus

-Drones from a Shropshire university could be used to disinfect coronavirus hotspots across the country.
+Drones from Shropshire's Harper Adams University could be used to disinfect coronavirus hotspots across the country.

-Harper Adams University, near Newport, has plans to offer drone sprayer training to qualified emergency services drone pilots, to enable them to use spray drones to disinfect COVID-19.
+Harper Adams, near Newport, has plans to offer drone sprayer training to qualified emergency services drone pilots, to enable them to use spray drones to disinfect against Covid-19.

+Agricultural spray drones have been in use for a number of years in countries such as China, India, and the USA.

 China used spray drone systems to disinfect contaminated rural and urban areas in their fight against the coronavirus.
 They accept that spray drones played an important part in dramatically curtailing the outbreak.